NivethaKumar30/MINIPROJECT/README.md

 Results

-Thus,the system  Achieves 85-95% accuracy in scream detection.
+Thus,the system successfully predicts the scream leading to prevent further crimes.